Church of Misery: Beginnings and lineup changes (1995–2008)

-Departures, line-up changes and recent activities (2009–present)
+Departures, lineup changes and recent activities (2009–present)

 The band's third album, Houses of the Unholy, was issued in 2009 by Rise Above Records and Metal Blade Records.
 Following its release, prior vocalist Negishi rejoined, lasting until 2011, while Sutton was replaced first by Kensuke Suto and then by Ikuma Kawabe.
 Fukasawa rejoined on vocals for their fourth album, Thy Kingdom Scum (2013).

 In 2014, Church of Misery toured Europe three times, the first being a support slot for Monster Magnet.
 Following the band's extensive summer tour, Fukasawa, Kawabe and Narita collectively quit, leaving Mikami as the only remaining member of the group.

 On January 1, 2015, Mikami announced on the band's official Facebook page that he was planning a new Church of Misery album.
 Mikami recorded their sixth album, And Then There Were None..., that May in Maryland in the U.S. with session musicians Scott Carlson (ex-Cathedral, Repulsion), Eric Little (Earthride) and Dave Szulkin (Blood Farmers).
 The album was released in March 2016 by Rise Above.
 This line-up did not tour.

 Mikami searched for new members, and vocalist Hiroyuki Takano (from Japanese sludge band Sithter) and guitarist Yasuto Muraki joined in 2015.
 On April 24, 2017, it was announced via the band's website and Facebook page that drummer Junichi Yamamura had been added as an official member, with the message "Church of Misery rises again!"
 A fall tour of Europe along with festival shows were confirmed shortly after, the first to feature the new line-up and the first shows for Church of Misery since the last live line-up ended in 2014.